- Garden / Landscaping / Patio — 241

 Should you get custom fly screens?

-Now that you have an idea about the kinds of screen solutions available, the difference between pre-built and custom-made fly screen and the advantages of the latter, it’s time to contemplate whether or not you should get custom fly screens for your home.
+Now that you have an idea about the kinds of screen solutions available, the difference between pre-built and custom-made fly screens, and the advantages of the latter, it’s time to contemplate whether or not you should get custom fly screens for your home.

 Who are custom fly screens for?